i-am-grub/MultiGP_Toolkit/README.md

 Used to select which race the system will interact with on ***MultiGP***'s side

-Please Note:
+> [!NOTE]
-- Races will typically stop appearing when the day of their scheduled event is about 2 months in the past.
+> Races will typically stop appearing when the day of their scheduled event is about 2 months in the past.
 This characteristic is determined by MultiGP and not the plugin.

 #### RotorHazard Class (Selector)